I’m Vivian.

 Top image: A scrolling interaction showing the paywall to featured content; Revised subscription tiers.

-Features stories, which are longform content from the magazine’s print issues, are now behind a paywall.
-In order for someone to see it, they will have to log into their subscriber account or subscribe to read it.This was one of the must haves for the site's MVP.The former version of the subscribe page only offered 2-tiers: a print and print and digital (which is an interactive PDF eBook accessible via browser).
+Features stories, the longform content from the magazine’s print issues, are now behind a paywall.
+In order for someone to see it, they will have to log into their subscriber account or subscribe to read it.The former version of the subscribe page only offered 2-tiers: a print and print and digital, an interactive PDF eBook accessible via browser.
 After the site migration, we switched to a 3-tier system like our competitors, offering a digital-only sub tier for the website’s paywall.During the subscriptions testing phase, 86% of users were confused about the amount of tiers available (there were 6) and what each tier would offer.Despite the setback, 36.4% of testers replied the process was moderately smooth.

 Archive Pages